Azure/AI-PredictiveMaintenance/README.md

 You will need an [Azure subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/) and [sufficient quota](https://blogs.msdn.microsoft.com/skeeler/2017/01/subscription-usage-and-quotas-in-the-azure-portal/)  for the service listed in the section [Resource Consumption](#Resource-Consumption).

 ### What does this solution template offer
-Large scale production AI applications with CICD (continuous integration continous deployment) are composed of two parts in general, operating in a virtous cycle:
+Large scale production AI applications with CI/CD (continuous integration / continuous deployment) are composed of two parts in general, operating in a virtuous circle:
 - an _inner AI loop_ that involves data preparation, iterative model training and testing, and model deployment for scoring new data; and
-- and an _outer processing loop_ that plays the equally important role of enabling data ingestion, staging on the input, and enabling post-scoring analytics, publishing, and presentation of results - at scale, with the enterprise requirements of  availability, security, manageability etc.
+- an _outer processing loop_ that plays the equally important role of enabling data ingestion, staging on the input, and enabling post-scoring analytics, publishing, and presentation of results - at scale, with the enterprise requirements of  availability, security, manageability etc.

-From a software design standpoint, this template demonstrates how to build an end to end POC solution composed of these two parts.
+From a software design standpoint, this template demonstrates how to build an end-to-end POC solution composed of these two parts.
 All the code is made available [in GitHub](https://github.com/Azure/AI-PredictiveMaintenance) along with extensive documentation that provides guidance on how to scale out this POC for production deployments.
 The inner machine learning loop for this solution template is an improved version of [_Advanced Predictive Maintenance Machine Learning Sample_](https://github.com/Azure/MachineLearningSamples-PredictiveMaintenance/blob/master/Code/1_data_ingestion.ipynb).
-The key value prop of this solution template is in extending this sample with an outer processing loop consisting of a configurable data generator, scalable services like IoT Hub, Azure Blob, Azure ML, Azure Batch and Azure Kubernetes, to form a complete solution.
+The key value proposition of this solution template is in extending this sample with an outer processing loop consisting of a configurable data generator, and scalable services like IoT Hub, Azure Blob, Azure ML, Azure Batch and Azure Kubernetes, to form a complete solution.

 From a problem solving perspective, this solution template shows how to _train_ a _classification_ model, based on a _training dataset_ from device sensor readings, maintenance and error logs, _test_ the model for its accuracy using a _test dataset_, and _score_ newly arriving device data using the model, and getting a _prediction_ on whether a device will fail in the next N days (N=7 in this example), and if yes, with the type of failure, along with the probability of failure.

-The logical input, consisting of all _predictor variables_ would be several million rows like this.
+The logical input, consisting of all _predictor variables_ consists in several million rows such as this one.

 | Timestamp | machine | pressure | speed | ... | model | age | ... | failure | error |
 |-----------|---------|----------|-------|-----|-------|-----|-----|-----|-----|
 |2016-01-01 12:00:00 | m27 | 162.37 | 445.71 | ... | model3 | 9 | ... | 0.0 | 0.3 |

-This input would be sampled into a candidate data set of a few 10Ks of rows, split 40-30-30 between training, test, and validation data sets.
-Then the model would be trained and for each logical row of input, a row of scored output, like this:
+This input is sampled into a candidate data set of a few tens of thousands of rows, split 40-30-30 between training, test, and validation data sets.
+Then the model is trained and for each logical row of input, a row of scored output is produced, such as this one:

 | machine | ... _attributes_ ... | error | <span style="color:green">_will_fail_ | <span style="color:green">_failure_type_ | <span style="color:green">_probability_<span> |
 |-----------|---------|-----|-------|-----------|--------------|